 Step 2:

 Returning back to the page 3 of the service manual, checking RB502 connector – there are V-CLK, V-CS, V-DATE to control VFD.
 Also we will need GND, IR (output from infrared receiver) and +5V.
 An attentive reader should notice that there is also +5V_STB at RB501 connector.
-It is 5V standby voltage that is always applied. +5V appears only after pressing either ‘StandBy’ TA501 button on DVD’s front panel or On/Off button on a remote control.
+It is 5V standby voltage that is always applied. +5V appears only after pressing either ‘Standby’ TA501 button on DVD’s front panel or On/Off button on a remote control.
 The power supply is instructed to activate/deactivate +5V via PCON signal.
-But in order to wake up the player from a remote control only original RC must be used otherwise IC581 won’t recognise the command.
+But in order to wake up the player from a remote control only original RC must be used otherwise IC581 won’t recognize the command.
 We want to make our device working with ANY type of RC that is why our microcontroller must take responsibility of decoding RC commands and controlling PCON signal.

 Please refer to the picture, the hacking points are marked with red ellipses.